JobSearchOrg/.github/profile/README.md

 You should change the `APP_URL` to the URL from the front-end deployment below later.
 The deployment should be successful at this point, then go to the settings tab and Generate a domain, that will be the backend URL.

 Now deploy the frontend the same way, this time you'll see a Suggested variable `REACT_APP_API`.
 Change the URL to the backend URL you just deployed.
-Generate a domain and you're ready to go ahead and create a jobenv
+Generate a domain and you're ready to go ahead and create a job.

 # App Flow